 …….and you get this

-It was an uncharacteristically chilly night for August so I had an over-sized jean jacket over a thin, lacy white mini skirt and top, my arms crossed tight, inadvertently wrapping the too long sleeves around myself like a straitjacket.
-Me and a friend were on the Casino Pier watching some hunky guy climb to the top of a pirate ship ride to fix it, with shock and awe.
-She was scoping him out (blue-collar boys didn’t have the luxury of free summer vacations like we did…they had to work to play).
-Suddenly, she nudged me hard in the ribs and whispered..
+It was an uncharacteristically chilly night for August, so I was wearing an over-sized jean jacket over a thin, lacy white mini skirt and top, my arms crossed tight, wrapping the too long sleeves around myself like a straitjacket.
+My best friend and I were on the Casino Pier watching some hunky guy climb to the top of a pirate ship ride to fix it, with shock and awe.
+She was scoping him out big time, (blue-collar boys didn’t have the luxury of free summer vacations like we did – they had to work to play), hoping he would notice her once he was finished.
+Suddenly, she nudged me hard in the ribs and said loudly, so I could hear her over the music, right into the deepest part of my ear canal, which made me jump – ouch;

 “That really hot guy that works on the bumper cars is trying to get your attention…OMG, Lisa..LOOK!”